aurelianonava/HTML_CSS/README.md

 **Variables**

+>>I went to wak Escooby today to the park.
+1.  lkjfdlaskj
+2.  lkajsdflkasj

 Variable dog is assigned the value Escooby Doo.
 Quotation marks are used to denote strings.
 Type this in file.js.

 `